 At any given time, we are responding to over 30 emergency situations.
 We provide life-saving essentials in the immediate aftermath of a natural disaster and to people affected by conflict, as well as long-term development support.
 You can help.

-Vulnerable Rohingya refugees living in makeshift camps in Bangladesh now face further disaster, as monsoon rains and possible cyclones will cause floods and landslides and increase the risk of deadly disease.
+Vulnerable Rohingya refugees living in makeshift camps in Bangladesh now face further disaster, as monsoon rains are causing floods and landslides and increase the risk of deadly disease.

-Oxfam is ramping up its work to improve hygiene, sanitation and water delivery, and prepare families in the face of the expected storms.
+Oxfam is racing against time to improve hygiene, sanitation and water delivery, and prepare families in the face of the expected storms.
 You can help.

 Close to a million Rohingya people have fled unimaginable atrocities in Myanmar to seek refuge in Bangladesh.
 They are now squashed into an area far too small to safely accommodate them, living in makeshift tents in hugely overcrowded settlements, on unsuitable steep land.

 Conditions are dire, with overflowing latrines and contaminated water, and bad weather will make matters worse.
 Rains and storms may cause major damage to the camps, further displacements, deaths and cut of access to large parts and requiring emergency relocations of refugees to other areas.
 There’s a high risk of a major outbreak of disease.

 Preparing for a disaster: Oxfam’s response